chbrown/scripts/README.md

 _N.b._: If given a filename, this doesn't sum a file, but the filename!

-# mysqlshove

-MySQL helper for creating a table directly from a csv file.

-    mysqlshove somedb maps/coords.csv --table some_new_table -u root

-The first column of the table should be unique integers, and it will be named `pkid`.

 # nargs

 One-line bash script to print out the number of arguments passed in.